 Preferred Stock.
 Preferred stock represents an equity or ownership interest in an issuer.
 Preferred stock normally pays dividends at a specified rate and has precedence over common stock in the event the issuer is liquidated or declares bankruptcy.
 However, in the event an issuer is liquidated or declares bankruptcy, the claims of owners of bonds take precedence over the claims of those who own preferred and common stock.
 Preferred stock, unlike common stock, often has a stated dividend rate payable from the corporation's earnings.
 Preferred stock dividends may be cumulative or noncumulative, participating, or auction rate.
 "Cumulative" dividend provisions require all or a portion of prior unpaid dividends to be paid before dividends can be paid to the issuer's common stock.
 "Participating" preferred stock may be entitled to a dividend exceeding the stated dividend in certain cases.
 If interest rates rise, the fixed dividend on preferred stocks may be less attractive, causing the price of such stocks to decline.
 Preferred stock may have mandatory sinking fund provisions, as well as provisions allowing the stock to be called or redeemed, which can limit the benefit of a decline in interest rates.
-Preferred stock is subject to many of the risks to which common stock and debt securities are subject.
-In addition, preferred stock may be subject to more abrupt or erratic price movements than common stock or debt securities because preferred stock may trade with less frequency and in more limited volume.
+Preferred stock may be subject to more abrupt or erratic price movements than common stock or debt securities because preferred stock may trade with less frequency and in more limited volume.